spacetelescope/drizzlepac/doc/source/multivisit_api.rst

 ****************************
 API for MVM Processing Code
 ****************************
+The MVM processing can be performed using one of two interfaces:
+  - command-line interface: :doc:`runmultihap<runmultihap>`
+  - Python interface: :ref:`hapmultisequencer.py<hapmulti>`

 The ``hapmultisequencer.py`` module is part of the drizzlepac package and calls utilities which are intended to be used with